taskcluster/taskcluster-docs/src/tutorial/authenticate.md

 ---

-## Redirect User to TaskCluster Login
+## Redirect User to Taskcluster Login

 The first step implemented in the web-application is to redirect to `login.taskcluster.net`, when doing so we **must** include `target` and